ebauman/frazer/README.md

 f.RegisterServer(s, nil)
 }
 ```

+In this case, the handler is registered at `/api/v1/foo` with the http method `POST`.
+This is because internally,
+'Create' maps to 'POST' for HTTP.

 The second argument to `RegisterServer` is an optional `ServerOptions` where you can define http prefix,
 or a map of string function names to their `HandlerOptions`.
 One may also register these `HandlerOptions` by